 changes to your team’s roster.

-You must play two
+A person must play two

-participating.
 If a team is found to be participating with a person who is not

-on their roster and/or a person who has not signed the waiver, they will be
+on their roster they will be

 penalized with a forfeit for the game in which the ‘ineligible’ participant

-VI.
-Forfeits and
+V. Forfeits and

 Defaults – Punctuality – You’re expected to be on time for ALL of your